Bradpk/my-pseudocode/pseudocode.md

 Process:

-  1. Patron presses the open door button on door panel
+1. Patron pushes the open door button on door panel
 2. Door panel registers door button has been pushed
 3. Door panel lights up

-  4. Lifting system moves the elevator to the floor of the patron
+4. Lifting system moves the elevator compartment to the floor the patron is on

-  5. Elevator Door Opens
+5. Elevator door opens
 6. Patron selects floor from an array of buttons on the control panel
 7. The control panel registers a selection has been made

-  8. Selected Floor Button Lights Up
+8. The selected floor button lights up

-  9. The Elevator door shuts
+9. Elevator door shuts
 10. The elevator moves to the floor selected on the control panel
 11. When the current floor matches the floor the patron selected the elevator stops
 12. The elevator door opens

 INITIALIZE: Variables

    Door Panel:
-        - A single button (on or off)
+        - A single button (on/off)
-        - A display panel, button lights up when pressed
+        - A display panel with a button that lights up when pressed
+        - Checks whether a selection has been made
+        - Tracks Floor Location Of Itself

    Control Panel
         - An array of buttons corisponding to different floors
-        - A display panel, buttons light up when pressed
+        - A display panel with buttons that light up when pressed

-   Lifting System
+        - Checks whether a selection has been made

+   Elevator Compartment
-        - Pulley that lift the elevator
+        - Pulley that lifts the elevator
-        - Pulley that can lower the elevaotr
+        - Pulley that can lowers the elevaotr
         - Pulley that can stop the elevator
+        - Tracks Current Floor Of Itself

    Elevator Door
         - Open Door